limlabs/blog-deploy-example/aws-fargate-simple/README.md

 In this project, we have already created some resources that we can use to quickly create the resources we need in a way that supports our proposed deployment architecture.
 These are located in the `pulumi/` folder.

 1. Install [Pulumi for AWS](https://www.pulumi.com/docs/iac/get-started/aws/begin/)
-2. Create a local pulumi state file by logging in
+2. Create an S3 bucket to store the Pulumi state:

       ```
+      aws s3 mb s3://blog-deploy-example-pulumi-<yourname>
+      ```

+      Make sure to replace `<yourname>` with some custom name.
+S3 bucket names are global!

+3. Create a local pulumi state file by logging in

+      ```
-      pulumi login --local
+      pulumi login s3://blog-deploy-example-pulumi-<yourname>
       ```

 3. Go to the directory where the Pulumi project is located and start pulumi: